I am an amateur photographer living in Dorset.

 I am a member of the Royal Photographic Society.
-In February 2018 I was awarded the Licentiate distinction and in October 2018 I gained the Associate distinction.
+In February 2018 I was awarded the Licentiate (LRPS) distinction, in October 2018 I gained the Associate (ARPS) distinction and in September 2020 the Fellowship (FRPS) distinction.
 In addition, I am the founding member of a monochrome critique group.

 All the images are printed in my studio on archive quality fine art paper and other sizes are available.
 I hold an Open Studio once a month or by appointment.
 This year in May I will also be exhibiting as part of Dorset Artweek.
 Please see my website for details.